 Background: Evaluation of the maxillary sinus anatomy prior to sinus lift procedures is important to avoid surgical complications due to the close anatomical relationship between the posterior maxillary region and the maxillary sinüs.

 Methods: 150 CBCT scans were evaluated.
-The distance from the inferior border of the PSAA to the alveolar crest (the vertical line from the artery to the crest) and floor of maxillary sinus, the distance from PSAA to medial sinus wall, nasal septum, zygomatic arch, position, distance from floor of maksiller sinüs to the alveolar crest and diameter of the PSAA were assessed.
+The distance from the inferior border of the PSAA to the alveolar crest (the vertical line from the artery to the crest) and floor of the maxillary sinus, the distance from PSAA to medial sinus wall, nasal septum, zygomatic arch, position, the distance from the floor of maxillary sinüs to the alveolar crest and diameter of the PSAA were assessed.
 Locations of the artery were classified.

 Conclusion: The location of PSAA is intraosseous in most patients.
 The artery diameters were mostly ≥ 1 mm and we can say that increasing the size also increases the risk of complications.

-Cone beam computed tomography, maxillary sinus, posterior superior alveolar artery, third molar permanent teeth, maxillofacial radiologist, nasal septum
+Cone beam computed tomography, maxillary sinus, maxillofacial radiologist, nasal septum, superior alveolar artery, third molar permanent teeth.